Frequently Asked Questions

 Postpaid wireless companies, in addition to the remittance form, must also email a monthly subscriber file to ISP.911Admin@illinois.gov that lists the number of customers by zip code.
 See 83 Ill.
 Admin.
 Code 1329.
 One check will suffice.

-The State takes the total pool of funds collected each month and then deducts expenses for items such as 1.3 cents per surcharge for counties under 100,000, 2.0 cents to the wireless carrier reimbursement, 1.7 cents for Illinois State Police administrative expenses, 5.0 cents for Next Generation 9-1-1 Grants through June 30th 2020, 9-1-1 network costs, expenses of the Statewide Administrator and 9-1-1 Advisory Board, procurement costs for a statewide Next Generation 9-1-1 network, and consolidation grants.
-After these expenses are deducted, the remaining funds are then distributed to 9-1-1 Authorities using the wireless zip code data.
+Section 30 of the Act controls surcharge disbursements.
+Deductions from surcharge collected are allowed for expense items such as 1.3 cents per $1.50 surcharge for counties under 100,000, 1.7 cents for Illinois State Police administrative expenses, 5.0 cents for Next Generation 9-1-1 Grants, 13.0 cents for statewide Next Generation 9-1-1 procurement costs, 9-1-1 network costs, expenses of the Statewide Administrator and 9-1-1 Advisory Board, and consolidation grants.
+After these expenses are deducted, the remaining funds are distributed to 9-1-1 Authorities using wireless zip code data.
 See 50 ILCS 750/30.

 See 50 ILCS 750/19